 - Overcommitted Wishful Thinker – This person sabotages plans by setting unrealistic goals.
 In a way, this irrational belief system provides a safe escape psychologically in the short term.
 “Because I have too many things to do (or this task is too difficult for me), it’s not a big deal that I don’t follow through with my goals.”
 Though this pattern may or may not be distressing to the person who procrastinates, it is often very frustrating to others and can be viewed by others as being passive-aggressive.

 Chances are that you are able to see more than one of the above profiles in yourself.
 If so, that’s alright.
-It means that there is more than one opportunity for improvement.
+It means that you are human.

 Jim Carter, Ph.D.